netbofia/sampling_map/README.md

 Can be run locally on your browser.
 Only dependency is internet for JQuery, Bootstrap, map images and other things.

-No flash..
+No flash...!
-Personal area for cloud storage (Data only no pics) Add location from your phone to an online area import points from googlemaps.
+Personal area for cloud storage (Data only no pics) Add location from your phone to an online area.
+Import points from googlemaps.

 Location